Blender (software): Use in industry

 Blender started as an in-house tool for NeoGeo, a Dutch commercial animation company.
 The first large professional project that used Blender was Spider-Man 2, where it was primarily used to create animatics and pre-visualizations for the storyboard department.

 The French-language film Friday or Another Day (Vendredi ou un autre jour) was the first 35 mm feature film to use Blender for all the special effects, made on Linux workstations.
 It won a prize at the Locarno International Film Festival.
 The special effects were by Digital Graphics of Belgium.

 Tomm Moore's The Secret of Kells, which was partly produced in Blender by the Belgian studio Digital Graphics, has been nominated for an Oscar in the category "Best Animated Feature Film".
 Blender has also been used for shows on the History Channel, alongside many other professional 3D graphics programs.

-Plumíferos, a commercial animated feature film created entirely in Blender, had premiered in February 2010 in Argentina.
+Plumíferos, a commercial animated feature film created entirely in Blender, premiered in February 2010 in Argentina.
 Its main characters are anthropomorphic talking animals.

 Special effects for episode 6 of Red Dwarf season X, screened in 2012, were created using Blender as confirmed by Ben Simonds of Gecko Animation.

 Blender was used for previsualization in Captain America: The Winter Soldier.

 Some promotional artwork for Super Smash Bros. for Nintendo 3DS and Wii U was partially created using Blender.

 The alternative hip-hop group Death Grips has used Blender to produce music videos.
 A screenshot from the program is briefly visible in the music video for Inanimate Sensation.

 The visual effects for the TV series The Man in the High Castle were done in Blender, with some of the particle simulations relegated to Houdini.